Written by Tomas Meskauskas

-1. Press ctrl+alt+del (or ctrl+shift+esc), you will enter your Task Manager.
-Select "Processes" tab.
+1. Press ctrl+alt+del (or ctrl+shift+esc) to enter the Task Manager.
+Select the "Processes" tab.

-2. Search for hotfix.exe tmp.exe and thinkpoint.exe processes.
-Select each and press "End task", When you are asked if you are sure, click Yes.
+2. Search for the hotfix.exe tmp.exe and thinkpoint.exe processes.
+Select each and press "End task".
+When you are asked if you are sure, click "Yes".

-3. When you have terminated hotfix process you will see a blank screen.
-Now in you Task Manager click "File", select "New task" and in an opened window, type explorer.exe and click OK.
+3. When you have terminated the hotfix process, you will see a blank screen.
+In the Task Manager, click "File", select "New task", and in an opened window type explore.exe and click "OK".

-4. After this procedure you should be able to acess your desktop.
-Now you should download a legitimate anti-spyware software to fully remove Thinkpoint from your compute.
+4. After this procedure you should be able to access your desktop.
+You should now download legitimate anti-spyware software to fully remove ThinkPoint from your computer.

-5. After downloading anti-spyware software.
-Install, don't forget to update, and run a full system scan.
-Remove all infections that it finds.
+5. After downloading anti-spyware software, install it, update it, and then run a full system scan.
+Remove all infections found.

-If you are unable to remove ThinkPoint, you can use this manual removal instruction.
-Use it at your own risk.
-If you don't have strong computer knowledge you could harm your operating system.
-Use it only if you are an experienced computer user.
+If you are unable to remove ThinkPoint, you can use these manual removal instructions.
+Use them at your own risk, since if you do not have strong computer knowledge, you could harm your operating system.
+Use them only if you are an experienced computer user.
 (Instructions on how to end processes, remove registry entries...)

 End these ThinkPoint processes: